walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 ```

 As shown, `rcutorture_one_extend` calls `__local_bh_disable_ip` in more than
 one location.
-As The functions offsets also appear in the log, finding
+As the functions offsets also appear in the log, finding
 the source code line is straightforward, I will show you how to do it later.
-But what I am really interested is in the values of the variables `statesnew` and
+But what I am really interested is on the values of the variables `statesnew` and
 `statesold` as they control the several conditional calls this function makes.
-Knowing the value of these variables will help
+Knowing the value of these variables will help us on
 getting more informed guesses about the context in which `__local_bh_disable_ip` was called
 when it triggered the warning.
-So, in the rest of this post I am going to use the
+So, in the rest of this post, I am going to use the
 [crash utility](https://github.com/crash-utility/crash) to reveal the value of
 these variables. `crash` extends
-[gdb](https://www.gnu.org/software/gdb/) so we can be use it to debug kernel and
+[gdb](https://www.gnu.org/software/gdb/) so we can utilize it to debug kernel and
 [kdump](https://en.wikipedia.org/wiki/Kdump_(Linux)) crash files.

-I am not going to tell you the procedures to setup `kdump` and generate the `vmcore`
+I am not going to tell you the procedures to set up `kdump` and generate the `vmcore`
 <sup>[2](#ft2)</sup> file, there are plenty of docs around explaining how to do that,
 my focus here is `crash`.
 You need to use a debug kernel to show the warning and you
 must run `sysctl panic_on_warn=1` to generate a crash dump on warning.